Tanks of the United States: M3 Lee

 When the U.S. entered the war, the M2 series medium tank design was obsolete with a 37 mm gun, 32 mm frontal armor, machine gun main armament and a very high silhouette.
 The success of the Wehrmacht in the French campaign, led by the Panzer III and Panzer IV, convinced the U.S. Army to immediately order a new medium tank armed with a 75 mm gun in a turret, which would ultimately become the M4 Sherman.
 However, until the Sherman was in production, an interim design with a 75 mm gun was urgently needed, and this is where the M3 came in.

-The M3's design was somewhat unusual as the main weapon, a larger caliber, low-velocity 75 mm gun, was mounted in an offset sponson within the hull, giving the gun a limited traverse.
+The M3's design was somewhat unusual as the main weapon, a larger caliber, medium-velocity 75 mm gun, was mounted in an offset sponson within the hull, giving the gun a limited traverse.
 A small turret with a lighter, high-velocity 37 mm gun sat on the tall hull.
 An even smaller cupola on top of the turret held a Browning M1919.
 The British ordered the M3 when they were refused permission to have their own tank designs (the Matilda infantry tank and Crusader cruiser tank) made by American factories.
 British experts had viewed the mock-up in 1940 and identified several flaws — the high profile, the hull mounted gun, radio in the hull, smooth tracks, the amount of armor with insufficient attention to splash-proofing the joints.
 The British agreed to order 1,250 M3s, to be modified to their requirements - the order was subsequently increased with the expectation that when a superior tank was available it could replace part of the order.
 Contracts were arranged with three U.S. companies, and the total cost was approximately US$240 million.
 This sum was all of the British funds in the US and it took the Lend-Lease Act to solve the financial problems.